varunkat/Fetch-Rewards-Coding-Challenge/README-Template.md

 ## Running the tests

-Once the web app is running, just copy and paste the text contents in the respective text inputs and click on generate to see the level of matched content on a scale of 0 to 1.
+Once the web app is running, just copy and paste the text contents for which similarity check must be performed in the respective text inputs and click on generate to see the level of matched content on a scale of 0 to 1.